-Others – Add some unsweetened coconut flakes while grinding to make coconut coffee horchata.
+Add some unsweetened coconut flakes while grinding to make coconut coffee horchata.

-Add 1 cup white rice, 1 cup ground coffee, ¼ cup crushed almonds, 1 cup water, and 2 crushed cinnamon stick to the large jar of a high-speed blender and blend to make a coarse paste.
+Add 1 cup white rice, 1 cup ground coffee, ¼ cup crushed almonds, 1 cup of filtered water, and 2 crushed cinnamon stick to the large jar of a high-speed blender and blend to make a coarse paste.

 Refrigerate the drink for a few hours.
-Serve chilled with a few ice cubes.
-You can also heat it and serve warm.
+Serve chilled over a few ice cubes.
+You can also heat it and serve it warm.